proa-data/proa-tools-forms/README.md

 ## Usage

-There are one funcionality (AngularJS directive) and one CSS design (class name built into Bootstrap 3):
+There are one functionality (AngularJS directive) and one CSS design (class name built into Bootstrap 3):

 ### Automatic labelling

-Forms `label`s are automatically relates (throught the `for` attribute) with its `input`.
-It is not necessary an extra adding.
-So, keep Bootstrap tags as normally.
+Labelable elements are automatically associated.
+It is not necessary any extra adding.
+So, keep Bootstrap's tags as normally without related attributes (`label`s' `for` and controls' ID).

 ### Flex forms